Teaching Tips for Beginning PE Teachers

 The following tips may be helpful to new physical education teachers who are trying to establish and create a positive and orderly learning environment in their classrooms.
 This certainly isn't an all-inclusive list but we hope it is helpful.

-- Look students in the eye when speaking with them.
+- Look students in the eye when speaking to them.

-- While helping individual students with a task or skill, position yourself so you can see the rest of the class.
+- When helping individual students position yourself so you have the whole class in front of you.

-- Keep your eyes up and looking across the class so you can see what is going with all of the students and not just the students in front of you.
+- Keep your eyes up and look across the whole gym so you can monitor all students, not only those immediately in front of you.
 Think of it as a good defensive driver of a car.
-You don't look at the hood when driving, look out in front so you can anticipate and avoid potential problems.
+You don’t look at the hood of your car…you look at the car that is in front of you so you can anticipate and avoid potential problems.

 Submitted by Mark Manross who is the Executive Director of PE Central.
 Thanks for contributing to PE Central!
 Posted on PEC: 8/22/99.